 While non-listed CEFs are accessible to a wide variety of fund sponsors, launching a non-listed CEF is far from easy.
 The process is significantly more complex than simply registering a fund, offering shares and letting it grow.
 Managers interested in launching an interval or tender offer fund need to understand the steps, timing and risks accompanying each phase of a fund's life.
-The teams at XA Investments LLC ("XAI") and The RBB Fund have experience helping clients launch non-listed CEFs and are happy to share some of the key lessons learned throughout the process.
+XA Investments LLC ("XAI") has experience helping clients launch non-listed CEFs and are happy to share some of the key lessons learned throughout the process.
 "The interval fund structure has opened access to alternatives for a wider audience of individual investors.
 We anticipate an acceleration in the pace of interval fund launches and new fund sponsors entering the market in the years to come."

-Steven Plump, CEO The RBB Fund
+Steven Plump, CEO and President The RBB Fund